atk4/dsql/docs/queries.rst

 Dropping attributes
 ===================

-If you have called where() several times, there is a way to remove all whe were clauses from the query and start from start:
+If you have called where() several times, there is a way to remove all the where clauses from the query and start from beginning:

 .. php:method:: del($tag)